 - Download our Moving to Vancouver Guide (PDF)

-Vancouver is one of Canada’s largest industrial centres, attracting people worldwide, including individuals looking for new opportunities.
 The traditional industries in British Columbia include forestry, mining, agriculture, and fishing.
 Vancouver also boasts a diverse service sector, cutting-edge biotechnology and software industries, and a thriving film industry that significantly contributes to the city’s economy.

 Job market in Vancouver

 Vancouver’s economy is vast and diverse.
-The tech sector has grown significantly, making Vancouver one of North America’s fastest-growing tech talent hubs.
+The tech sector has grown significantly, making the city one of North America’s fastest-growing tech talent hubs.
 The financial services sector also thrives, with major institutions like Coast Capital, Deloitte, and KPMG providing solid job opportunities.
 Healthcare is another major employer, with hundreds of thousands of people working in this sector across British Columbia.

 Finding a job in Vancouver

-Numerous job websites can help you find a position.
-Platforms such as Indeed Canada, Glassdoor Canada, BCJobs.ca, and Job Bank Canada feature a wide range of job listings across industries.
+You can also visit numerous platforms such as Indeed Canada, Glassdoor Canada, BCJobs.ca, and Job Bank Canada for a wide range of job listings across industries.
 WorkBC provides a dedicated job board specifically for British Columbia.
 Social networks like LinkedIn are also valuable resources for professional networking and job hunting.

 Working Visa Requirements for Canada